I teach the following Yoga Styles (traditions of Yoga) on the Sunshine Coast:

 Note: Meditation, Mantra & Yoga Nidra can be included in Breath Focus Yoga as desired.

 Breath Focussed Yoga (Viniyoga) comes from the authentic teaching tradition of T.Krishnamacharya and T.K.V.
 Desikachar.
+This powerful therapy based style trains teachers on classic Hatha PLUS how to modify and vary the practices to suit the individual.
 During each class you will practice physical movements (asana) and breathing exercises (pranayama).
 Depending on the focus or goal, we may include sound (mantra), visualisation (bhavana) and meditation (dharana).
 Through practice, you will learn how these tools can help you at different times through life.
 For example, a strong morning practice to invigorate, a gentle evening practice to relax, breathing exercises to strengthen your immune system or to release stress & anxiety, mantra to motivate or to just let go…

 - The class incorporates a varied selection of postures and may include a combination of standing, lying in supine & prone, inversions, kneeling and seated positions.